madvorak/vcsp/README.md

 # General-Valued Constraint Satisfaction Problems

-This is a playground for experiments preceding my contribution to Mathlib.
+This is a playground for experiments preceding my contribution to [Mathlib](https://github.com/leanprover-community/mathlib4).

-[Permalink](https://github.com/leanprover-community/mathlib4/blob/3e51ad145c59d7e879943907172a6c5a89d6420c/Mathlib/Combinatorics/Optimization/ValuedCSP.lean#L39) to the main definition of VCSP.
+[Permalink](https://github.com/leanprover-community/mathlib4/blob/3e51ad145c59d7e879943907172a6c5a89d6420c/Mathlib/Combinatorics/Optimization/ValuedCSP.lean#L39) to the Mathlib definition of VCSP.

-My long-term goal is to formalize the dichotomy for fixed-template finite-valued constraint satisfaction problems [Thapper, Živný, Kolmogorov] while exploring potential generalizations (infinite domains, partially ordered codomains, and more).
+Our long-term goal is to formalize the dichotomy for fixed-template finite-valued constraint satisfaction problems [Thapper, Živný, Kolmogorov] while exploring potential generalizations (infinite domains, partially ordered codomains, and more).

 ## Results (please see the definitions in [ValuedCSP.lean](https://github.com/leanprover-community/mathlib4/blob/master/Mathlib/Combinatorics/Optimization/ValuedCSP.lean) first)